 2013-14: Noonan was a team captain for Boston University in his senior season and signed an entry-level two-year contract with Nashville in April 2014.
 He skated in 34 of 35 games for the Terriers and was the second-leading scorer amongst defensemen behind sophomore Ahti Oksanen.
 He scored four goals with 12 assists and was minus-12 with 42 penalty minutes.
 Boston University finished ninth in Hockey East and lost to Notre Dame in a first round playoff game.

-Noonan is a classic two-way defenseman that takes care of business efficiently in his zone but can also bring some offensive punch from the back end.
-The mobile, smooth skating defender has a very good first pass, a hard accurate shot, and can operate the power play unit.
-The fourth round pick has surprised many people with his fast development over the last few years at the NCAA level.
-He could project into a top-four defenseman in the NHL.
+Noonan is a two-way defenseman that takes care of business efficiently in his zone but can also bring some offensive punch.
+He is a mobile, smooth skating defender and has a very good first pass, a hard accurate shot, and can operate the power play unit.
+After developing at the NCAA level he showed promise in his first pro season with AHL affiliate Milwaukee.
+Noonan's combination of skating ability with some offensive flair to his game make him an intriguing prospect.